 There may be occasions when disagreement arises regarding the grade a student receives on an assignment, a test/quiz, or other academic coursework.
 Typically, such differences of opinion can be amicably resolved informally between the student and teacher.
-This allows the student and teacher to potentially strengthen their relationship and communication, and provides students with the opportunity to learn and develop vital self-advocacy skills.
+This allows the student and teacher to potentially strengthen their relationship and communication and provides students with the opportunity to learn and develop vital self-advocacy skills.
 If the student cannot resolve the issue directly with the teacher, please follow the instructions below:

-- The parent should contact the teacher - If the situation cannot be resolved between the parent and the teacher, the student and/or parent should contact the Principal - If the situation cannot be resolved between the parent, teacher, and Principal, the School President will review the case and make a decision.
-The President's decision is final and not subject to further appeal.
+- The parent should contact the teacher - If the situation cannot be resolved between the parent and the teacher, the student and/or parent should contact the Department Chair - If the matter cannot be resolved between the parent, teacher, and Department Chair, it will go to the Academic Dean/Director who will review the case and make a decision.